 To display a broad representation of the family Araucariaceae and to conserve rare and threatened Araucariaceae.
-The environment has changed around them, but the trees are a constant in the Royal Botanic Gardens Melbourne landscape where the collection is currently scattered throughout the Gardens.
+The environment has changed around them, but the trees are a constant in the Melbourne Gardens landscape where the collection is currently scattered throughout the Gardens.
 Araucariaceae are unique to the Southern hemisphere and are a living link to our ancient past.
 (Gondwana – super southern continent)

 - Nitrogen supply is most critical for the growth of Araucarias followed by Phosphorus, Potassium, Calcium, Copper, Boron, Magnesium and Iron.

 - Require a low Phosphorus native mix